J-Shine/J-Shine.github.io/_posts/2020-03-10-custom-array-adpater.markdown

         super(context, 0, words);
     }

+    /*
+     * @param convertView is an existing view we can reuse.(recycle) */
     @NonNull
     @Override
     public View getView(int position, @Nullable View convertView, @NonNull ViewGroup parent) {

-        // Check if the existing view is being reused, otherwise inflate the view View listItemView = convertView;
+        // Check if the existing view(convertivew) is being reused, otherwise inflate the view
+        // Such as opening the screen first time.
+        View listItemView = convertView;
         if(listItemView == null) {
             listItemView = LayoutInflater.from(getContext()).inflate(